JSv4/OpenContracts/opencontractserver/llms/README.md

    - Returns a framework-specific agent that implements the `CoreAgent` protocol.

 4. **CoreAgent Protocol (`agents/core_agents.py`)**:
-   - The returned agent object (e.g., an instance of `LlamaIndexDocumentAgent`) implements methods like `async def chat(self, message: str)` and `async def stream(self, message: str)`.
+   - The returned agent object (e.g., an instance of `LlamaIndexDocumentAgent`) inherits from `CoreAgentBase`, which provides universal `chat()` and `stream()` wrappers that handle all database persistence, approval gating, and message lifecycle management.
+   - Framework adapters only implement low-level `_chat_raw()` and `_stream_raw()` methods that return pure content without any database side-effects.
-   - When you call `await agent.chat("Your query")`, you're calling the adapter's implementation, which in turn interacts with the underlying LLM SDK.
+   - When you call `await agent.chat("Your query")`, the `CoreAgentBase` wrapper automatically handles user message storage, LLM placeholder creation, calling the adapter's `_chat_raw()` method, and completing the stored message with results.
-   - The framework returns rich `UnifiedChatResponse` objects for chat and `UnifiedStreamEvent` objects for streaming, with sources, metadata, and message tracking.
+   - This architecture ensures that adapters cannot "forget" to persist conversations or handle approval flows—all database operations are centralized and automatic.
-   - **New in v0.9**: PydanticAI agents provide granular event-based streaming that exposes the agent's execution graph in real-time.
+   - PydanticAI agents provide granular event-based streaming that exposes the agent's execution graph in real-time.

 5. **Conversation Management**:
    - `CoreConversationManager` handles message persistence and retrieval.